-This form paragraph is recommended for use in Office actions citing U.S. patents or U.S. patent application publications when the applicant is not represented by a registered patent attorney or a registered patent agent.
+- 1. This form paragraph is recommended for use in Office actions citing U.S. patent(s) or U.S. patent application publication(s) when the applicant is not represented by a registered patent attorney or a registered patent agent. - 2.
+This form paragraph should be followed by a citation to a U.S. patent(s) and/or a U.S. patent application publication(s).